Apparently a container does not even need an OS whereas VMs do.

 small-image latest 46ad701a4cce About an hour ago 872kB

-It’s about 872kB which is almost the same size as the executable small
+It’s about 872kB which is almost the same size as the executable small.

-This should convince you that the scratch
+This should convince you that the scratch image has nothing in it

 and we can verify this a functional image without a base OS, directly talking